Pedro-CAB/DDJD-Demo/README.md

 	- Time passed since beggining of the level
 ### Autonomous NPC's
 Students will walk right from the entrance of the level while they can and will react to what they encounter along their path:
-- If they fall into a big hole, they die
+- If they fall from a considerable height or into lava, they die.
 - If they find a wall or pile of paper blocking their path they start walking the other way
 - If they find stairs, they keep walking through them
 - If they find the level exit, they leave the level successfully